Chelsea Joy Eats

 My split pea soup recipe is gluten free and dairy free, and uses just a few ingredients.
 This recipe has my favorite way to use ham leftovers!

-Bowls of split pea and ham soup with text overlay
+Bowls of split pea soup garnished with parsley on a dark background

 Let's make old fashioned split pea and ham soup with a ham bone